Where did the dental crown originate from?

 Onlay Crowns

 Onlays can restore teeth with cavities, cracks, or defective fillings.
-Onlays preserve more tooth than crowns and restore excellent strength and durability to a tooth.
-Normal oral hygiene without any special measures to take makes this a desirable restoration.
+Onlays preserve more teeth and help restore your tooth’s natural strength and durability.Â

 Onlays are made primarily from these three materials: